-June 2018 saw an 18 percent decline in Southwest border apprehensions and inadmissibles compared to May.
+June 2018 saw an 18% decline in Southwest border apprehensions and inadmissible compared to May.

-President Tump Hosts Angel Families at The White House to discuss the Urgency of Combating Illegal Alien Crimes in the United States and Enforcing our Immigration Laws
+President Trump hosts Angel Families at the White House to discuss the urgency of combating illegal alien crimes in the United States and enforcing our immigration laws.

 The Pentagon approved DHS’s request for 736 additional national guard personnel.

-Improved vetting for refugees, and switched focus to overseas resettlement.
+President Trump improved vetting for refugees and switched focus to overseas resettlement.

 President Trump approved for the deployment of the national guard to protect the Southwest border.

 The Department of Justice transferred immigration judges to six detention centers near the border to work in courts with excessive backlog.

 Refugee admissions hit the lowest number in 15 years.

 Under President Trump, the U.S. Border Patrol has arrested hundreds of members of dangerous gangs.